HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ir-09-3/index.md

 ## OPS Implementation

-TODO: Acquire any text from ACF OCIO or draft our own
+TODO: Acquire any text from ACF OCIO or draft our own [Not selected by ACF OCIO]

 ### Control Origination